Edinho (footballer, born 1970): Personal life

 Edinho is the son of football legend Pelé with his first wife Rosemeri Cholbi Nascimento, who is of Brazilian-Argentinian background.
-Pelé's second son and Edson's brother Joshua was also a footballer; a forward, he too played for Santos' youth setup.
+Pelé's second son and Edson's half-brother Joshua was also a footballer; a forward, he too played for Santos' youth setup.

+Edinho was also close friends with late Brazilian forward Dener, who had called him hours before his death.

+Legal problems

 In 2005, he was arrested for money laundering and drug trafficking.
 He appealed the sentence and was allowed to remain free during his appeal.
 In 2014, he was given a 33-year sentence for the charges but adamantly denies any involvement.
 A court reduced the sentence to 12 years and 10 months, but Edinho must serve his sentence in jail.

 In 2017, Edinho started to serve his sentence in prison, but was given the semi-open regime in the following year.
 In September 2019, he was given the open regime.